The Merry Nibelung

 Baritones - Eric Dubin (debut) and Marcus Beam (debut)

-Gloria Collins, music director and piano
+Gloria Collins, music director and pianist

 Click here to see the Program